 An amicable divorce is the fastest and least expensive type of divorce.
-If you and your soon-to-be ex spouse can come to an agreement on the terms of your divorce, amicable divorce will be the best for everyone involved.
+If you and your soon-to-be ex-spouse can come to an agreement on the terms of your divorce, an amicable divorce will be the best for everyone involved.

 What is an Amicable Divorce?

 An amicable divorce, sometimes called a civil or uncontested divorce, is one where both parties agree on all terms of the divorce, including property division, debt division, child custody arrangements, spousal support, and child support.

 This does not mean that you cannot argue over these issues.
 In fact, it’s perfectly normal to argue about them and you will likely have many discussions as you try to reach agreements.
 In an amicable divorce, your goal is to reach an agreement outside of court to avoid taking your case before a judge.
 Whether you come to an agreement on your own or via mediation, keeping your case out of the courtroom will save time, money, and stress for your entire family.

 Many people think hiring an attorney is unnecessary in an amicable divorce.
 This could not be further from the truth.
 It is always recommended to have legal counsel during a divorce, even if you will not be taking your case to court.

 If you or your spouse decide that you no longer agree with the terms of the divorce, you could be looking at litigation.
 It is not uncommon for a divorce to start as amicable and then become contested.
 If it happens and your case gets taken to court, you will need to have a lawyer.

 Hiring an amicable divorce attorney is important because the terms of your divorce must be put into a legally binding agreement.
 Once your agreement is submitted, you will not be able to make revisions or correct mistakes.
 Having an experienced amicable divorce lawyer draw up your agreement and review paperwork will give you peace of mind during a stressful time.